 A former educator and business co-owner, Tina now devotes her time to family studies and to the Poggioreale in America Association she co-founded.
 She says it expresses her passion for her Italian and Sicilian family and cultural studies.

-Although her maternal Poggiorealesi grandparents were gone before she was born, she became acquainted with them in the stories, writings, and traditions that her mother loving taught her starting when she was a small child.
-As a result, the love of family, was indelibly imprinted and it set the stage for her future endeavors.
+Although her maternal Poggiorealesi grandparents were gone before she was born, she became acquainted with them in the stories, writings, and traditions that her mother lovingly taught her starting when she was a small child.
+As a result, the love of family was indelibly imprinted and it set the stage for her future endeavors.

 Her activities over the last several years have led her to find family in Texas, other states, and in other countries.
 After meeting her “new” cousin Ross Todaro in Houston, they became fast friends who quickly defined their similar dreams to create modern repositories for Poggioreale research using social media and websites.